EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 ### Incremental backup

-Barman implements **file-level incremental backup**.
-Incremental backup is a type of full periodic backup which only saves data changes from the latest full backup available in the catalog for a specific PostgreSQL server.
+Incremental backup is a type of backup which uses an already existing backup as reference for copying only necessary data changes from the PostgreSQL server.
 It must not be confused with differential backup, which is implemented by _WAL continuous archiving_.

-> **NOTE:** Block level incremental backup will be available in
-> future versions.

-> **IMPORTANT:** The `reuse_backup` option can't be used with the
-> `postgres` backup method at this time.

 The main goals of incremental backups in Barman are:

 - Reduce the time taken for the full backup process
 - Reduce the disk space occupied by several periodic backups (**data deduplication**)

+Barman currently supports **file-level incremental backups** (using `rsync`) as well as **block-level incremental backups** (using `pg_basebackup`).

+### File-level incremental backups

 This feature heavily relies on `rsync` and [hard links][8], which must therefore be supported by both the underlying operating system